kabanero-io/kabanero-pipelines/README.md

 ![](https://raw.githubusercontent.com/kabanero-io/kabanero-website/master/src/main/content/img/Kabanero_Logo_Hero.png)

 # Kabanero Pipelines
 The kabanero-pipelines repository contains a collection of Tekton tasks and pipelines that are intended to work out of the box with the featured Kabanero collections to illustrate a CI/CD work flow.
 The pipelines and tasks can be executed manually or via a webhook.
-The steps below walk through how to drive a pipeline manually (using a script or CLI), which is useful for pipeline development, or driving it via a webhook, which is perfect for CI/CD workflows once there is a functional pipeline.
+The steps below walk one through on how to drive a pipeline manually (using a script or a CLI), which is useful for pipeline development, or by driving it via a webhook, which is perfect for CI/CD workflows once there is a functional pipeline.

-# Prereqs
+# Prerequisites

-You have the Kabanero foundation installed on Red Hat Origin Community Distribution of Kubernetes (OKD) or OpenShift Container Platform (OCP) cluster.
+You need to have the Kabanero foundation installed on Red Hat Origin Community Distribution of Kubernetes (OKD) or OpenShift Container Platform (OCP) cluster.
 It has the necessary Kabanero, Isito, Knative, and Tekton components installed.
 Please refer to https://github.com/kabanero-io/kabanero-foundation for more details on installing the Kabanero foundation.

 Identify the Tekton Dashboard URL after your have completed the installation.
 You can login to your OKD cluster and run ```oc get routes``` to find this or check in the OKD console.
 This is useful for a few of the steps documented below.
 You can find more details about the dashboard at https://github.com/tektoncd/dashboard.

 NOTE: Everything is assumed to be running in `kabanero` namespace.

-### Create a persistent volume
+### Create a persistent volume (pv)
 The persistent volume is used by the pipelines.
 An example pv definition is provided.
 Update path and other values in pv.yaml to suit your requirements.

 Login to your cluster.
 For example for OKD,